DavidFromage/csharp-jive-api-wrapper/README.md

 A simple wrapper to communicate with the Jive Software REST API.
 It provides :
-* A model that represents API objects (blog posts, documents, persons, etc.)
+* A model that represents API objects (blog posts, documents, persons, etc.).
+Based on the work of Dale Cox (see https://community.jivesoftware.com/docs/DOC-82646#jive_content_id_License_)
 * Authentication method with the possibility to impersonate a different user
 * Methods to GET, PUT, POST items to the API
 * A list of available endpoints (work in progress)

+*Warning !
+This is a work in progress.
+Some issues may occur.
+Please warn me if it's the case!*

 # How to use it